martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/docs/Details.md

 - Motion input is = select the option whether we want to connect a pull-up resistor at the ESP32 input (then the sensor is connected between pin and gnd) or as a pull-down (then the sensor is connected between pin and VCC 3.3 V. I recommend at the same time with the sensor connect a 1 KOhm resistor between ground and pin).
 - Moisture probe = select the option for used moisture probes: DHT22 (AM2302, AM2321), DHT 21 (AM2301), DHT11 - used SDA pin GPIO23 (not used I2C bus) and SHT21 (HTU21D) used I2C bus.
 - Divider correction (+-) = if we need to fine-tune the exact value of the voltage measurement 0-30V, then we can use the + - value for this adjustment.
 Example: the displayed voltage value is 10.7V and the actual value should be 12.7V (measured by a voltmeter on the main power input).
 Enter the value 20 in the field.
 The entered value is multiplied by the number 0.1 during the calculation.
-- Moisture or sonic probe? = select moisture probe (DHTxx on SDA GPIO pin or SDA/SCL for SHT21) or select ultrasonic probe (Trig pin GPIO23, Echo pin GPIO22.
-Probe JSN-SR04 V3).
+- I2C connector has a function = select moisture probe (DHTxx on SDA GPIO pin or SDA/SCL for SHT21) or select ultrasonic probe (Trig pin GPIO23, Echo pin GPIO22.
+Probe JSN-SR04 V3) or select soil probes (on SDA and SCL is connected 4x ADS1115 as A/D converters for 16 pcs probes).
 - DS1-DS4 calibration of temperature sensors +- Celsius.

 ### Sensor Settings - Finish